AkshayJay29/MS3/README.md

 #### Solved Bugs
 - Trying to guess the values of row: 7, col: 7 was returning a value not in range error.
 This was rectified by - 1 to the guessing logic.
 - The turn counter started at 0.
 This was rectified by adding + 1 to the turn counter.
+- CPU guessed incorrectly but their guess marked the user board with an X. Fixed by making sure the code to display an X on the user board appeared in this order: board cpu_guess_row cpu_guess_col

 ### Remaining Bugs
 - No bugs remaining